-Cover pan and reduce heat to simmer.
+Cover the pan and reduce heat to simmer.
 Cook for 15 minutes.

 Check occasionally keeping moist with remaining broth if needed.

-Add all seafood, peas, yellow peppers, tomatoes and rest of broth and wine.
+Add all seafood, peas, yellow peppers, tomatoes, and the rest of the broth and wine.

-Cover and cook another 5 minutes or until seafood is cooked.
+Cover and cook for another 5 minutes or until seafood is cooked.

-Squeeze lemon over entire dish and sprinkle with parsley.
+Squeeze lemon over the entire dish and sprinkle with parsley.